WinRb/vagrant-windows/README.md

 ===========
 - vagrant up|hault|reload|provision
 - Chef Vagrant Provisioner
-- Puppet standalone provisioning

 What has not been tested
 ========================
 - Everything Else!!!
-- Shell provisioning
+- Shell and Puppet Provisioners
   - Shell should work, though I have not vetted it yet.

 What does not work